-  - Is it too good to be true? – Were you offered a high salary, easy job and minimal hours?
-Plus, you’re hired without an interview or even a review of your qualifications?
-Unless you are world-renowned in your field, being hired on the spot seems suspicious.
+- Is it too good to be true? – Were you offered an unusually high salary (higher than industry standards)?
+Is it an easy job with minimal hours?
+Were you hired without an interview or even a review of your qualifications?
+Unless you are world-renowned in your field, this job offer has “scam” written all over it.

-  - Vague job description – If the opening has a generic job title (i.e. personal assistant, consultant, or worse, no job title) and no mention of your job responsibilities, the job offer is likely to be fake.
+- Vague job description – If the opening has a generic job title (i.e. personal assistant, consultant, associate) or worse, no job title and no mention of your job responsibilities, it is likely to be fake.

 - Unprofessional email – If the email is not addressed to you directly, there are formatting errors (different fonts, different sizes, varied spacing), grammatical errors, or if sentences are vague, it is likely a scam.
 If you receive an email like this, don’t click on links or download attachments.
 You can get a computer virus.

 - No company address, phone or contact person -They may only have a P.O. box and a sketchy email address.